Let us build one for you.

 Screenshot of typical 4871 Controller user interface main screen.

-seems to be an excellent description of this software package used with the 4871
+SpecView describes their product as “Software for people with other jobs”.
+That seems to be an excellent description of this software package used with the 4871

-controller to:
+Controller to:

-• Configure the control package
+• Interface with the control package

 • Develop the graphical screen layout